At a glance:

 Difficulty in Reinstating a Lapsed Policy

-Example: For Trauma Insurance, if your policy lapses, the reinstatement process might require you to disclose any changes in your health, which could lead to increased premiums or even denial of coverage for specific conditions diagnosed during the lapse.
+For example, with Trauma Insurance, a lapse might require you to disclose any new medical conditions, which could lead to increased costs or denial of coverage for certain conditions identified during the lapse.

 What to Do If You Forget to Pay an Insurance Payment

-Missing an insurance payment doesn’t mean all is lost.
+Missing an insurance payment doesn’t mean you can’t get back on track.
 Here’s what you should do to rectify the situation:

 Review Your Policy and Notice

 First, take a close look at your policy documents to understand the specific terms of your coverage.
-Most policies, including those offered by Aspect UW, have a grace period, which is typically 30 days.
-This grace period allows you to make your payment without losing your coverage or incurring significant penalties.
-The policy notice should also include information on late fees or consequences after the grace period.
+Most policies, including those offered by Aspect Underwriting, have a grace period, typically around 30 days, that allows you to make a late payment without losing your coverage or incurring significant penalties.
+The policy notice should also include information on late fees and explain what happens once the grace period ends.

 Contact Your Insurer